Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Simulation Studies

 \subsection{Simulation Study with Nonstationary Separable Covariances}

 We begin with a simulation study with a data set from a nonstationary separable covariance function.
 The data were simulated from the Gaussian model \eqref{eq:z_spatiotemp_model} on an equally spaced $51 \times 51$ grid on the spatial domain $G_{\svec} = [-0.5, 0.5] \times [-0.5, 0.5]$, at 10 equally spaced time points on the temporal domain $G_t = [-0.5, 0.5]$, with zero mean and the covariance function \eqref{eq:cov_model_spatiotemp}.
 The spatial warping function, $\fvec_{\svec}(\cdot)$, was set to be a composition of two axial warping units (one for each spatial dimension), followed by a single resolution radial basis function unit, while the temporal warping function, $f_t(\cdot)$, was set to be an axial warping unit.
-For the covariance function on the warped domain we used the separable covariance function,
+The data were simulated from a stationary process, with the separable covariance function,

+at locations on the warped domain, which were then mapped backwards to the geographical domain to induce nonstationarity.

 We randomly subsampled 80\% of the simulated data (i.e., 20,808 data points) and used these as training data for fitting the models.
 The remaining 20\% (i.e., 5,202 data points) were used as validation data.
-For each validation data set, we first ordered the observations using maximum minimum distance ordering in space \citep{guinness2018permutation}, and used $m = 50$ nearest neighbors in space and time to fit and predict with both the stationary and nonstationary covariance models.
+For each validation data set, we first ordered the observations using maximum-minimum distance ordering in space \citep{guinness2018permutation}, and used $m = 50$ nearest neighbors in space and time to fit and predict with both the stationary and nonstationary covariance models.
 For the stationary covariance model we used \eqref{eq:cov_model_spatiotemp} with both $\fvec_{\svec}(\cdot)$ and $f_t(\cdot)$ set as identity functions.
 For the nonstationary covariance model we used \eqref{eq:cov_model_spatiotemp} with the spatial warping function $\fvec_{\svec}(\cdot)$ a composition of two single resolution radial basis function units (note that this is a misspecified warping function), and the temporal warping function $f_t(\cdot)$ an axial warping unit.
 For the covariance function on the warped domain we used \eqref{eq:sep_cov_model}.
 We predicted with the nonstationary model using two methods, where we (i) used the set $N_{*}$ of nearest neighbors on $G_{\svec t}$ or (ii) used the set $N_{*}$ of nearest neighbors on $D_{\svec t}$.
 The process of simulating, fitting, and predicting the validation data was repeated 30 times.

 The predictive performance over the 30 sets of predictions was evaluated using two scoring rules: the root mean squared prediction error (RMSPE) and the continuous ranked probability score (CRPS) \citep{gneiting2007strictly}.
 Table \ref{tbl:sim1} shows the results from the simulation experiment.
 We can see that the nonstationary model produces predictions that are generally better than the stationary model.
 We also see that when predicting with the nonstationary model, using the warped locations on $D_{\svec t}$ to find the set $N_{*}$ provides better predictions.
 We also compared the estimated spatial and temporal warping functions to the true warping functions, and found that they are very similar (see Figure \ref{fig:simstudy1_warpings}).
 This demonstrates the ability of the model to recover the underlying warping function, even when Vecchia approximations are used to characterize the process on the warped domain.